agda/agda-categories/README.md

 - Many definitions (like that of Category) are in Category.Core, to avoid various kinds of import loops, and re-exported. .Core modules should only be imported if doing otherwise causes an import cycle.
+- Various 'examples' of categories used to be scattered about; these are now gathered together in Category.Instance.
+More generally, Function.Instance, etc.
+- Various *constructions* of categories (like the Arrow category of a category) are in Category.Construction.
+And more generally, Functor.Construction, etc.
+- The basic rule of thumb is that constructions are parametrized over some input in a non-trivial way, whereas instances are not parametrics (like the (large) Category of (small) Categories, the Category of Types and functions, the Category of Setoids, etc.

 ### Organization